samarth-web/Big_Data_Project/README.md

-# Big Data Analysis Project
+#  Spotify Big Data Analysis with PySpark, Hive & Hadoop

 The aim of this project is to demonstrate how Apache Spark and Hive can be used for large-scale data processing.
 For this example, the pipeline runs on Google Colab, but in production, it would scale across Hadoop clusters (HDFS + YARN).